-Wi-Fi Protected Setup (WPS) lets you join a secure wireless network without typing its password.
+Wi-Fi Protected Setup (WPS) lets you connect to a secure WiFi network without typing its password.
+Instead, you press a button or enter a PIN.
+NETGEAR calls WPS Push 'N' Connect.

 Some older WiFi equipment is not compatible with WPS.
+WPS works only with WPA2 or WPA wireless security